 The Foundation is exposed to credit risk in connection with its accounts receivable and fixed income investments because of the risk that one party to the financial instrument may cause a financial loss for the other party by failing to discharge an obligation.
-The maximum credit risk is limited to the balance of the accounts receivable.
+The maximum credit risk is limited to the balance of the accounts receivable and fixed income investments.